tonybruce/Traffic-Verbs-Testing-and-T-Shirts/PITCHME.md

 ---

-## HTTP Status Codes

-**1xx** Informational responses

-**2xx** Success

-**3xx** Redirection

-**4xx** Client errors

-**5xx** Server errors

----

-**100 Continue**
-The initial part of a request has been received and has not yet been rejected by the server.
-The server intends to send a final response after the request has been fully received and acted upon.

----
-**200 OK**
-Standard response for successful HTTP requests.
-The actual response will depend on the request method used.
-In a GET request, the response will contain an entity corresponding to the requested resource.
-In a POST request, the response will contain an entity describing or containing the result of the action.

----
-**302 Found**
-The target resource resides temporarily under a different URI.
-Since the redirection might be altered on occasion, the client ought to continue to use the effective request URI for future requests.

----
-**404 Not Found**
-The origin server did not find a current representation for the target resource or is not willing to disclose that one exists.

----
-**500 Interval Server Error**
-The server encountered an unexpected condition that prevented it from fulfilling the request.

----

 **Redmine**

 Redmine is a flexible project management web application.
 Written using the Ruby on Rails framework, it is cross-platform and cross-database.